The Boolean SATisfiability Problem and the orthogonal group $O(n)$: , its Clifford algebra and

-Since $\mygen_{2 i - 1} \mygen_{2 i} = q_i p_i - p_i q_i := \comm{q_i}{p_i}$ in EFB the identity $\Identity$ and the volume element $\omega$ (scalar and pseudoscalar) assume similar expressions \cite{Budinich_2016}:
+$\myClg{}{}{\R^{n,n}}$ is more easily manipulated exploiting the properties of its Extended Fock Basis (EFB, see \cite{Budinich_2016} and references therein) with which any algebra element is a linear superposition of spinors.
+The $2^{2 n}$ spinors forming EFB are given by all possible sequences

-Any element of (\ref{EFB_def}) represents a simple spinor, and thus an element of one of the $2^n$ minimal left ideals (MLI) of $\myClg{}{}{\R^{n,n}}$; each of these MLI is a spinor space and they are completely equivalent \opt{margin_notes}{\mynote{mbh.ref: Porteous 1995 p.
-133 B\&T p. ? }} {} in the sense that each of them can carry a regular representation of the algebra; moreover the algebra, as a vector space, is the direct sum of these spinor spaces.
-In the isomorphic matrix algebra $\R(2^n)$ each spinor space is one of the $2^n$ columns of the matrix.
+Since $\mygen_{i} \mygen_{i + n} = q_i p_i - p_i q_i := \comm{q_i}{p_i}$ in EFB the identity $\Identity$ and the volume element $\omega$ (scalar and pseudoscalar) assume similar expressions \cite{Budinich_2016}:

-For each of these $2^n$ MLI its $2^n$ simple spinors (\ref{EFB_def}) form a Fock basis of the spinor space and any spinor of can be expressed as a linear combination of these simple spinors \cite{BudinichP_1989, Budinich_2016}.
+Any element of (\ref{EFB_def}) is a spinor and an element of one of the $2^n$ MLI $\mySpinorS$ of $\myClg{}{}{\R^{n,n}}$; all these MLI are equivalent \opt{margin_notes}{\mynote{mbh.ref: Porteous 1995 p.
+133 B\&T p. ? }} {} in the sense that each of them can carry a representation of the algebra; moreover the algebra, as a vector space, is the direct sum of these spinor spaces.